 Lots of photos after the cut.

 The brief was for the shots to be as gritty and real as possible and to try and show the personality/vulnerability of the recruits.
 I had under one hour to do the shoot as two of the probationary officers were actually on duty and could have been called away at any minute, so much so that one had to have his radio at his ear during all of the shoot.
 The shoot was challenging in the sense that the time with the three recruits was limited and the number of shots and variety of compositions was such that I knew an hour would not be enough.
 I used a little fill from a single Elinchrom Ranger head shot through a 40 inch shoot through umbrella to fill the shadows from the police hats and slightly drop the ambient light on the alley in background to create a bit more of a dark gritty alley feel.
+We didn’t use just any old umbrellas we used special customized ones from ibrollyumbrella.com to make sure we got the perfect lighting.
 In post the saturation was dropped a little and the blacks pumped up a bit for the final print version, but overall very minimal re-touching.

 Click below for the original shot from the camera as well as some examples of the shot on bus shelter light boxes in Sydney’s central business district.
 Click for more information from this source.
 The show starts this Monday at 8 pm on Ten.
 Continue reading